This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Season to Taste: Adjust spices and salt according to your preference.
+• Adjust Seasoning: Taste as you go and tweak the spices and salt to your liking.

 Shrimp and sausage jambalaya in a bowl with onions, celery, and green bell peppers in the background.